The Greatest Lessons I’ve Learned in Life…So Far

 9. Every decision you make or action you take has a consequence.

-The outcome of your decisions and actions really do have consequences; some good, some bad.
-You cannot go through life thinking that you can do anything without some kind of consequence.
+This is really an extension of #4 but needs to be reiterated.
+Every decision, choice and action you make really does have consequences; some good, some bad.
+You cannot go through life thinking that you can do anything you please without some kind of consequence.

 It’s very simple…If you commit a crime, eventually you will get caught.
 If you work hard, you will eventually see the fruits of your labor.
 That is why I pray so hard when faced with decisions to make.
 If it is in the will of God, He will assist me to make the right choices.
 This is an important lesson that I have had to learn...more than once.

 10. The people you love will hurt you sometimes.